1 Important Strategy All Teachers Need to Use From Time to Time

 My son would be running around this little apartment, jumping on the bed, and pressing his face up to the windows.
-My wife would be putting her hands through my hair and telling me everything is going to be fine.
+My wife would be sitting next to me with a coffee in her hand telling me everything is going to be OK.

-I could use a little family love right now as I’m nervously rushing around trying to get everything ready for the conference.
+I could use a little family love right now as I’m nervously rushing around trying to get everything ready for the the TESOL 2019 conference.

-I had to force myself to take some time and just do nothing.
+I need to force myself to take some time and just do nothing.

 That, I suppose, is something we all need to do from time to time.

 We need to remind ourselves of why we do what we do, and who we are doing it for, because it’s easy to lose track.

 It’s easy to forget what kind of life we are trying to forge out of the busyness of it all.

 Maybe you can take a few moments to do a little nothing yourself.

 A few moments to reflect, to think, to remember all of the years that have brought you to where you are, and all of the years that will carry you forward.